 The design team also debated how and where we would apply color.
 In the product, we agreed that color needed to be used very carefully since it would be associated with things like errors, buttons and success notifications.
-We also use colors in charts and data visualizations where color tends to imply a certain meaning; for example, we use red to indicate when learners are behind on their learning and blue to indicate when they are caught up.
+We also used colors in charts and data visualizations where color tends to imply a certain meaning; for example, we use red to indicate when learners are behind on their learning and blue to indicate when they are caught up.

-The marketing team, however, had much more varied and free use of color.
+The marketing team, however, had a much more varied and free use of color.
 They wanted to use specific color combinations to brand certain courses or indicate different sections in a sales deck.
 Away from the product, colors like green and red can simply mark a new chapter in a deck, and we agreed that we didn’t need to be as prescriptive about usage in those instances.

 With these rules in mind, we created a new palette with awesome accessibility considerations, designed for real-world usage!

 We created ten shades of each color using a tool called Huetone, created by designer Alexy Ardov.
 We found this tool to be much more precise when picking colors.
-It also works with the design tokens plugin in Figma, making it really easy to pull into our working files!
+It also worked with the design tokens plugin in Figma, making it really easy to pull into our working files!

 We knew that these colors would often not be used on pure white or black.
 Luckily, during our research, we discovered Amplitude’s fantastic blog post discussing their color system.
 They had the same issue we did (colors not always being used on black or white), and they created a very clever solution.

 A difference of . . .

 - 361 ✅ WCAG AA large text

-495 ✅ WCAG AA
+- 495 ✅ WCAG AA

-640 ✅ WCAG AAA
+- 640 ✅ WCAG AAA